pwentz/poker-hands/README.md

 docker-compose build
 ```

-Once the image is built, run the following command to see output the results:
+Once the image is built, run the following command to output the results:

 ```
 docker-compose run app ruby main.rb